-How the Council is updated on petition status
+How the Council is updated on a Petition Status:

-- 1. The Manager's Office will notify Council that the petition has been reviewed and provide information on which group has been assigned to follow up on the petition, ideally within two weeks of its submission.
-Petitions that have been submitted with a majority of the Council requesting a particular response time or date certain will be handled as requested when possible.
+- The Mayor or Manager will notify the petitioners and the rest of the Council that the petition has been reviewed and provide information on which group has been assigned to follow-up on the petition, usually within two weeks of its submission.
+Petitions that have been submitted with a majority of the Council requesting a different response time will be handled as requested when possible.
 Additional information may be provided at that time, if available. - 2.
-Once work has begun, the Manager's Office will update the petition sponsor periodically on progress being made and reach out to them and the Mayor should questions arise. - 3.
-The Manager's Office will maintain an updated Council Petition Status database that is accessible online. - 4.
-The Council will receive written updates in its Council packet, via a "Status of Council Petitions" report or other informational item. - 5.
+Once work has begun, the Mayor and Manager will update the petition sponsor on progress being made and reach out to them should questions arise. - 3.
+The Manager's Office will maintain an updated Petition Status database which is accessible online. - 4.
+The Council will receive written updates in its Council packet, via the "Status of Petitions to Council" report or other informational items. - 5.
 The Mayor, Manager, and petition sponsor will work together to determine the best way to bring analysis and any recommendations back to the Council for discussion and further guidance at various points throughout the process.